 As per American Cancer Society data, skin cancer is the most frequently diagnosed form of cancer in the United States.
 Any excessive growth of abnormal cells in the outermost layer of your skin is known as skin cancer.
 Usually, new skin cells form when cells grow old and die or become damaged.
 When this process fails, a fast growth of cells (some of which may be abnormal) occurs.
 This group of cells could be non-cancerous (benign), meaning they don't spread or harm you, or cancerous, meaning they can cause damage and spread to nearby tissue or other parts of your body, if not detected and treated early.

-Skin cancer is most typically found is sun-exposed regions of the body, such as the scalp, face, lips, ears, neck, chest, arms, hands and legs in women.
+It is most typically found is sun-exposed regions of the body, such as the scalp, face, lips, ears, neck, chest, arms, hands and legs in women.
 However, it can also occur in parts that are rarely exposed to the sun, such as your palms, under your fingernails or toenails, and your genital area.
 Symptoms of skin cancer include:

 There are seven types of treatment for skin cancer prescribed by doctors.

 Mohs surgery is a precise surgical technique used to treat skin cancer.
-Thin layers of cancer-containing skin are gradually removed and evaluated during Mohs surgery until only cancer-free tissue remains.
+Thin layers of cancer-containing cells are gradually removed and evaluated during Mohs surgery until only cancer-free tissue remains.
 Mohs micrographic surgery is another name for Mohs surgery.

 When skin cancer is treated with radiation therapy, the radiation is targeted from outside the body onto the tumor.
 This surgery is usually undertaken with a low-energy x-ray beam (superficial radiation therapy) or electrons (electron beam radiation).

-Chemotherapy (chemo) is a treatment that uses chemicals to kill cancer cells.
+Chemotherapy (chemo) is a treatment that uses chemicals to kill cancerous cells.
 Usually, the medications are injected into a vein or given orally as a tablet.
 They pass freely through the bloodstream, attacking cancer cells that have already spread beyond the skin.
 After treatment, it is imperative that you remain in regular contact with your medical oncologists to track the progress of your treatment.

-Photodynamic Therapy Photodynamic therapy (PDT) is a cancer-killing treatment that combines specific medications, sometimes known as photosensitizing agents, with light.
+Photodynamic Therapy Photodynamic therapy (PDT) is a treatment that combines specific medications, sometimes known as photosensitizing agents, with light.
 The medications work only after they have been activated or "turned on" by certain types of light.
 Photodynamic therapy (PDT) is also known as photoradiation therapy, phototherapy, or photochemotherapy.

 Chemical Peel Chemical peels are designed to treat actinic keratosis patients.
 Actinic keratosis is